ExpRobLab/assignment1_bundle/README.md

 ## Output files, RQt graphs & screenshots

 As it is clear in the images, there may be false positive detections in the real-world scenario.
+It is worth mentioning that the robot can only adjust its camera laterally (yaw), since the movements along roll and pitch are constrained.

 - Output Images
 <table>